 Before your appointment, you can keep a diary for a day or even a week.
 You can save this diary on your computer, fill it in, and print it to take to the doctor.

-Another approach is to fill in a questionnaire about how spasticity is affecting you.
+Another approach is to fill out a questionnaire about how spasticity is affecting you.
 Again, bring the completed form to your appointment.

 Am I a Pump Candidate?